ivangeorgiev/gems/docs/python/katas/code-smell/030-long-parameter-list.rst

 ~~~~~~~~~~~~~~~~~~

 Initializer receives a set of arguments which characterize customer.
+This introduces strong coupling between customer details and order.
 What if we need to add another customer attribute?

 This would break all client code.